kayac-chang/social-proof-section/Guide.md

 }
 ```

-and then update our decoration too.
+And then update our decoration too.

 ```css
 @media (min-width: 768px) {